This is the multi-page printable view of this section. Click here to print.

 export PATH=$PATH:~/.local/bin

-1) add the installation of the Python MRD server to any recipe in https://github.com/neurodesk/neurocontainers
+1. Add the Python MRD server to a Neurocontainers recipe

 - include: macros/openrecon/neurodocker.yaml